 There is one very significant way Chamberlain is different than other Universities - Chamberlain Care®.
 Healthcare education is offered in a culture of service excellence and care in four ways: care for self, care for colleagues, care for patients/clients, care for all.
 By living Chamberlain Care®, we’ve built a culture in which colleagues and students thrive and we graduate extraordinary healthcare professionals who transform the health of people worldwide.

-Chamberlain College of Nursing seeks Part-Time Clinical Instructors interested in teaching students in our Bachelor of Science in Nursing program studying at our Irwindale, CA campus.
+Chamberlain College of Nursing seeks Part-Time Clinical Nursing Faculty interested in teaching with our Online BSN Nursing program.

-You will be mentoring students in person at an inpatient clinical setting.
-You'll be making connections between what our students are learning in the classroom and during simulations, with the real-world applications in patient care they are experiencing on-site.
+You will be mentoring students in person at an inpatient clinical setting located in the Charleston, NC area, making connections between what our students are learning in the classroom and during simulations, and their real-world application in patient care.
 By bridging this gap, we can ensure that our students are not only well-prepared for their roles as healthcare professionals but also confident in their abilities to provide high-quality care to their patients.

 Our Hiring Team will be happy to answer any questions you may have, and we look forward to learning more about your salary requirements.